Javascript is not enabled.

 Should we know this guy Taylor Sheridan?

 The megastar wasn’t that mega for a time there.
 “He was going through a fallow period when he did Hatfields & McCoys,” the 2012 Western that became cable TV’s top series, says Showbiz 411 pundit Roger Friedman.
-“And then he did Yellowstone.
+“And then he did Yellowstone.”
 Now, Friedman says, Costner is back and reestablished.
 “Everyone who forgot him remembers him now,” he says.
 “He doesn’t need Yellowstone.”

-Would ‘Yellowstone’ fall apart without Costner?
+Would the ‘Yellowstone’ universe fall apart without Costner?

 Not hardly!
 He’s been less central as the spotlight has fallen more on other vividly ornery Dutton family members and nemeses.
 Costner helped make it a phenomenon, but now it’s a self-sustaining phenomenon.
-“It would be easy to write Costner — aka John Dutton — out of Yellowstone and introduce Matthew McConaughey as a new central character,” says Friedman.

 So what does this mean for viewers?